 More than £104 million is currently being invested into the region’s economy to create thousands of homes and jobs thanks to the Marches Growth Deal.

-The latest award of Growth Deal 3 funding was announced in March 2017 providing a boost of £21.9 million for the Marches with a focus on innovation and skills, to help create jobs, support businesses and encourage growth through the following projects.
+The latest award of Growth Deal 3 funding was announced in March 2017 providing a boost of £21.9 million for the Marches LEP area with a focus on innovation and skills, to help create jobs, support businesses and encourage growth.

 The delivery of projects can be complex, requiring a robust LEP governance structure.
 The Marches LEP recognises this and has ensured that a strong structure is in place which provides a robust and accountable process for assessing and prioritising schemes.
 The principles of this approach have been adopted by the LEP Partnership Board and integrated into the LEP governance structure, in considering the wider range of LEP projects coming through the Marches SEP.

 The framework provides a clear decision-making process, supporting the development of integrated investment packages that contribute directly to the delivery of the SEP’s economic objectives/targets.
 It also ensures a robust risk management process which will continue to ensure accountability, deliverability and value for money.
 The framework, which is compliant with the HM Treasury Green Book appraisal scheme, is detailed within section 6 of the LEP’s Accountability and Assurance Framework.

 The Green Book scheme is also followed by project promoters when they prepare the business case for their projects.
 This requires project promoters to use the ‘Five Case Model’, there are five cases which should be included when developing the business case for a project:

 For transport infrastructure projects, project promoters are required to conduct business case appraisals and value for money assessments using the Department for Transport’s WebTAG tool kit.

 Sign up to the Marches LEP newsletter to be the first to hear about the latest news, project updates and opportunities to have your say.